mbollmann/www-personal/content/projects.md

 written by me in Python, it was later ported to C++ (with optional bindings for Python 2.x) with the help of Florian Petran.  {{% /info_card %}}

+### Text Generation

+I worked briefly on natural language generation during my Master's studies.

+{{% info_card
+    title="SimpleNLG for German"
+    relref="simplenlg.md"
+%}}

+An adaption of the [SimpleNLG library](https://github.com/simplenlg/simplenlg) for natural language generation, written in Java, and created as part of my studies for my Master's degree.
+It has been superseded by [this SimpleNLG-DE library](https://github.com/sebischair/SimpleNLG-DE), but my original adaption is still provided here for archival reasons.
+{{% /info_card %}}

 {{% /bootstrap/col %}}

 {{% bootstrap/col %}}